ramiki/laravelApp-crud_resources-/README.md

       app:name      // Creating user defined namespace ( change the namespace to match with web application ) -V            // laravel Version    ( also : composer -V , php -v )
       storage:link  // link the storage dir to public ( to access uploaded file ) look at : config/filesystem.php
+      vendor:publish// when a package's users execute the vendor:publish command, his files will be copied to the specified location.

 # notes  :  ( DRY : Dont Repeat Yourself )